The Bear Who Couldn't Make: A Picture Book

 We made a picture book called The Bear Who Couldn't Make.

-It'll be on sale at Naoyoshi's booth — if you're interested, check Naoyoshi's account for details.
+It'll be on sale at Naoyoshi's booth.
+If you're interested, check Naoyoshi's account for details.

 Looking back, I think I was just scared of being criticized.